intel-iot-devkit/iotkit-comm-c/tutorials/cloud.md

     }

-Note above, that data can only be published using sensors.
-The cloud supports two types of sensors by default temperature (temperature.v1.0) and humidity (humidity.v1.0).
-You may create other types by going to the account details account details page; then, clicking on the 'Catalog' tab; and then finally, clicking on the 'Add a New Catalog Item' button.
+It is important to know that data can only be published using sensors.
+The cloud supports two types of sensors by
+default: temperature (temperature.v1.0) and humidity (humidity.v1.0).
+You may create other types by going to the account details page; then, clicking on the 'Catalog' tab; and then finally, clicking on the 'Add a New Catalog Item' button.
+These need to be specified as the second-last path element in the 'name' field of the specification.
+The last path element is the friendly name of the sensor, e.g. 'garage_sensor'.

-After you've registered the sensor you can publish a reading or observation by using 'send' interface of CommHandle *commHandle.
-Make sure the observation is a valid JSON object that contains both the n (name) and v (value) fields.
-Also, note that the topic under which the observation is published is "data".
-This is currently the only topic supported by the cloud.
+As soon as the service is started, the sensor 'garage_sensor' is registered with the cloud and data can be published as necessary.

+<B> View the published data </B>

+Go to Intel's enableiot cloud site [https://dashboard.us.enableiot.com], login, click on the "Menu" button, and click "Charts".
+Then, select your device and sensor-type to see a graph of your published data vs. time.

 <B> Subscribe to data </B>

-This section assumes that you know how to write a client application using iotkit-comm.
-If not, please go through the client tutorial first.

-Create a service query for the cloud (temperatureServiceQueryIoTKit.json):
+To receive data published by the sample 'garage_sensor' service running on 'EdisonInGarage', create a service query ('garage-sensor-query.json'):

     {
         "name" : "temperature.v1.0/garage_sensor",
         "type" : {
-            "name": "iotkit-agent"
+            "name": "enableiot"
         },
-        "type_params": {"deviceid": "<<device ID>>"}
+        "type_params": {"deviceid": "EdisonInGarage", "activationCode":"<<YOUR DEVICE ACTIVATION CODE>>", "subscribeto": "EdisonInGarage", "frequencyInterval": 5}
     }

-Write the code to subscribe to the data:
+Then, write the code to subscribe to the data:

     #include <stdio.h>
     #include <stdbool.h>